-The Corporation measures the performance of its operations using the consolidated statements of operations and changes in net assets, which includes a performance indicator of operations labeled as "revenues in excess of (less than) expenses."
-Changes in net assets without donor restrictions which are excluded from this measure are equity received from tax credit limited partners and other equity transfers.
+The Corporation measures the performance of its operations using the consolidated statements of operations and changes in net assets, which includes a performance indicator of operations labeled as "revenues (less than) in excess of expenses."
+Changes in net assets without donor restrictions which are excluded from this measure are grant revenue, capital and equity received from tax credit limited partners and other equity transfers.